 - 37. CPCs shall ensure that their flag vessels report, within 72 hours, any loss of a DFAD, or parts of a DFAD, owned by them to the flag CPC and the IOTC Executive Secretary.
 If the loss of a DFAD occurs in the EEZ of a coastal CPC, the flag CPC shall additionally report this information to the relevant coastal CPC within 72 hours of that loss.
 The report shall contain the following information: - a) unique reference number of the instrumented buoy; - b) unique IOTC Vessel registration number and name of the vessel; - c) construction materials and dimension of the DFAD components, including the raft and subsurface structure; - d) time when the DFAD or part thereof was lost; - e) geographical position (degrees, minutes and seconds) where the DFAD or part thereof was lost; - f) measures taken to retrieve the DFAD or part thereof; - g) any perceived threats of the imminent beaching of the DFAD; - h) geographical position (degrees, minutes and seconds) of potential location of beaching; and - i) plans to recover beached DFADs and how the recovery costs will be collected and shared. - 38.
 CPCs shall ensure that their flag vessels, before reporting the loss of a DFAD, or part of a DFAD, in accordance with paragraph 37, attempt to locate and retrieve such a DFAD as soon as possible and carry equipment on board for these purposes. - 39.
 CPCs shall ensure that if their flag vessels cannot retrieve an active DFAD before it enters the EEZs of a coastal CPC that they report the information provided in paragraph 37 to the relevant coastal CPC within 72 hours after the DFAD has entered its EEZ. - 40.
-CPCs shall ensure that their flag vessels record additional information for all lost, discarded and abandoned DFADs in accordance with Annex II.
+CPCs shall ensure that their flag vessels record additional information for all lost, discarded and abandoned DFADs in accordance with Annex II. - 30.
+If the IOTC Scientific Committee concludes that it does not have access to sufficient data to provide the recommendations to the Commission, at its 28th Session in 2024, does not adopt a DFAD closure CPCs shall, as a precautionary measure, as of 2024, ensure that their flag purse seine vessels fishing for bigeye, yellowfin and skipjack tunas do not fish on, deploy or maintain DFADs in the IOTC area of competence on 45 days each year (DFAD Closure Period).

-30. If the IOTC Scientific Committee concludes that it does not currently possess access to sufficient scientific data to provide recommendations on a FAD closure and/or limits on DFAD sets to the Commission, it shall provide advice on the data necessary for science-based recommendations.
-In that case, the Commission shall decide on/ implement a [FAD closure/DFAD closure/limits on DFAD sets] [of (X) days, starting (dd/mm)]

-and ending (dd/mm)] as a precautionary measure to be implemented in 2025 and 2026 and be reviewed at the 31st Session of the Commission-in 2027.
+30bis.
+If the IOTC Scientific Committee concludes that it does not currently possess access to sufficient scientific data to provide recommendations on a FAD closure and/or limits on DFAD sets to the Commission, it shall provide advice on the data necessary for science-based recommendations.
+In that case, the Commission shall [decide on/implement] a [FAD closure/DFAD closure/limits on DFAD sets] [of (X) days, starting (dd/mm) and ending (dd/mm)] as a precautionary measure to be implemented in 2025 and 2026 and be reviewed at the 31st Session of the Commission, in 2027.